Cabeza77/particle_code/README.md

 The mean molecular weight of the gas in proton masses.

-    double precision :: aspect

-The aspect ratio H/R at the location of the FARGO distance R=1.
-The overall aspect ratio will be aspect(R) = aspect(1) * R^flaring_index

-    double precision :: flaring_index

-The flaring index of the disk.
-The disk's pressure scale height is then calculated as H(R) = aspect * R^(flaring_index+1)

     double precision :: smoothing

 The smoothing length in units of pressure scale heights at the distance of the planet.
 This is the minimal distance a particle can have to the planet for the calculation of the gravitational potential in order to avoid division by zero.

+    double precision :: Ea

+The activation energy of crystalization in units of the Boltzmann constant.
+Meaning: Ea = activation energy / Boltzmann constant

+    double precision :: nu_vib

+The vibrational frequency of the solid state bonds in Hz

+    double precision :: zeta

+The initial volume fraction of crystal.

     integer :: N_dust